German-Russian relations lauded at bilateral Petersburg Dialogue | DW | 18.07.2019

 A former CDU cabinet member in Merkel's government and chairman of the Petersburg dialogue, Ronald Pofalla, has welcomed Maas and Lavrov's meeting at the dialogue as a positive step.

-However Pofalla told DW on Tuesday that the "illegal annexation" of Crimea by Russia, the deadly violence in eastern Ukraine and the oppression of civil society would "never be acceptable."
+However Pofalla told DW on Tuesday that the "illegal annexation" of Crimea by Russia, the deadly violence in eastern Ukraine and the oppression of civil society will "never be acceptable."

 "We will continue to work on rebuilding trust among people, trust that was called into doubt by political differences," said Maas in a press release.